UGURAKSAHIN/SwaggerSample/README.md

 # SwaggerSample

-Created a simple Swagger Application with the help of ASP.NET CORE MVC pattern
+Created a simple Swagger Application for convert to JSON or YAML format documentary with the help of ASP.NET CORE MVC pattern and REST API.